fabric8-quickstarts/infinispan-client/ReadMe.md

 ### Building

-Navigate to the $IPAAS_QUICKSTART/quickstart/infinispan/infinispan-client/ folder and the example can be built with
+Navigate to the project folder and the example can be built with

     mvn clean install